browserengineering/book/book/html.md

 Constructing a tree of nodes from source code is called parsing.
 A parser builds a tree one element or text node at a time.
 But that means the parser needs to store an *incomplete* tree.
-For example, suppose the parser is has so far read this bit of HTML:
+For example, suppose the parser has so far read this bit of HTML:

     <html><head></head><body><h1>This is my webpage